MichaelCollingwood/SignatureChainingExperiment/README.md

 > 'tomCruiseOfficial@gmail.com' ===> Not Authentic

 It uses RSA encryption on a SHA256 hash of the data, where the private key encrypts and the public key decrypts.

+## What Now?

+- Do the same thing in C#
+  - Frontend & backend camera app & RSA encrypt
+  - Saving to local storage
+  - Pull from local storage
+  - Frontend for sharing & add signatures
+  - Backend for sending to cloud memory
+  - Frontend for reading notifications
+  - Backend for receiving cloud memory from those you are following
+  - Authenticate backend
+- Map, profiles and places in database
+  - Remove notifications and instead